puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_containment.markdown

     }
 {% endhighlight %}

-In this case, the `ntp::service` class still isn't technically contained, but any resource can safely form a relationship with the `ntp` class and be assured that the relationship will propagate into all relevant resources.
+In this case, the `ntp::service` class will behave like it's contained by the `ntp` class.
+Resources like the timestamp `exec` can form relationships with the `ntp` class and be assured that no relevant resources will float out of order.